Susan Collins: Immigration

 In 2007, Collins voted against the bipartisan McCain-Kennedy comprehensive immigration reform proposal, which would have given undocumented immigrants (including those brought into the United States as minors) a pathway to citizenship if they met certain requirements, while also substantially increasing border enforcement.
 In 2010, she voted against the DREAM Act.
 In 2013, Collins was one of 14 Republicans to vote in favor of a comprehensive immigration bill that included border security and a pathway to citizenship for undocumented immigrants.
 She opposed Obama's decision to achieve immigration reform through executive action, which gave deportation relief to as many as five million undocumented immigrants through Deferred Action for Childhood Arrivals (DACA).

 In 2017, Collins opposed Trump's executive order to ban entry to the U.S. by citizens of seven Muslim-majority countries, saying, "The worldwide refugee ban set forth in the executive order is overly broad and implementing it will be immediately problematic."
 In 2019, she introduced bipartisan legislation to oppose Trump's declaration emergency at the southern border in order to build a wall.
 She was one of a dozen Republicans who broke with their party, joining all Democrats, to vote for the resolution rejecting the emergency declaration.
 In September 2019, she again voted with 10 other Republicans to overturn Trump's emergency declaration on the border.

+Animal welfare

+In 2023, Collins was a signatory to a letter opposing the inclusion of the Ending Agricultural Trade Suppression (EATS) Act in the Farm Bill, leading to praise from animal welfare advocates.
+The EATS act would have overturned state-level animal protection laws in agriculture.